hally166/XDP-sort-statistics/README.md

 The sort time is the time that the sorting ended.

 During morning drop delay set up we use 10x100 beads on a slide.
-I have included a loop in the script to remove these sorts.
+I have included a loop in the script to remove these "sorts".
 If you do something different then please adjust this loop.
 You could also copy this loop to remove plate alignments or single cell sorts if you wish.

-If the script cannot find the correct file you can look at the network share, copy the 'RunStats...' file to the same folder as the script the add # to the start of lines 27-29 and remove the # from line 31 and replace the RunStats... name in this line with the actual one from the server.

-If you run the script and the network drive isn't mapped then it will hang.
-It will give up eventually (1min) and close.